valencik/mastersAPSC/documents/thesis/thesis.md

 The proposed application attempts to unify the various search functions into a single web app interface.
 Furthermore the app presents new types of analysis for the user.

+Perhaps write this after the demonstration section.
+(We build/propose the tool that does the things demonstrated.)

 ## Algorithmic development
 >Introduce and discuss the algorithms used in various application features